George Holloway Family

 1781- Oct. - John Holloway is killed by "Indians" and his wife survives with the children.
 John Holloway was apparently working at the time as "an overseerer" for the plantation of John Havard.
 In one version of the story says that George Holloway, John's son, actually saw the killing.
 George is said to have written about this in his later years after he returned to live with his uncle, William White, in Burke County, North Carolina.
 There is some suspicion that the Nellie Price settled her dispute with John with this killing.

-According to one story from the heirs of George, John was shot and scalped by Indians at his plantation five leagues form Fort of Natchez.
+According to one story from the heirs of George, John was shot and scalped by Indians at his plantation five leagues from Fort of Natchez.

-Shortly after this murder George Hollaway, now fifteen or sixteen years old, leaves with his uncle William White for Wilkes (now Burke Co) NC.
+Shortly after John Holloway's murder George Hollaway, now fifteen or sixteen years old, leaves with his uncle William White for Wilkes (now Burke Co) NC.
 In his new surroundings in NC he is converted to Methodism and becomes a well known minister.
 He has a large family who all seem to have stayed in the area.
 Here he writes a memior of his life where he describes his life.
 He is included in a list of the Holloway Society, 1810-1821, which was never published.
-[Vineyard p.
-113]

 According the research of George M. Holloway, George Holloway was converted to the local Methodist movement by Rev. Jesse Lee in the late 1790's, he founded a Methodist group that produced a manuscript titled Class Papers for Holloway's Society, 1810-1821.
 The Loving family were some of the original members and lived near George and the present Mt.
 Olivet Methodist Church in Collettsville NC which is said to have been known as Holloway's Chapel.